-- 7. Partial Services shall only be considered in the following circumstances: - Where they are necessary to address failed individual on-site sewage services and individual onsite water services in existing development; - b.
-Within the urban area and in villages where development on partial services already exists and the proposal constitutes minor infill; - c.
-Where the area is a privately serviced area within a Public Service Area, as described in Policy 9, and concurrent water and wastewater servicing is not feasible.
+- 10. Partial Services shall only be considered in the following circumstances: - Where they are necessary to address failed individual on-site sewage services and individual onsite water services in existing development; or

+Within the urban area and in villages where development on partial services already exists and the proposal constitutes minor infill.